ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 # Session Termination

-A WebTransport session over HTTP/3 is considered terminated when either endpoint closes the stream associated with the CONNECT request that initiated the session.
+A WebTransport session over HTTP/3 is considered terminated when either of the following conditions is met:

+* the CONNECT stream is closed, either cleanly or abruptly, on either side; or
+* a CLOSE_WEBTRANSPORT_SESSION capsule is either sent or received.

 Upon learning about the session being terminated, the endpoint MUST stop sending new datagrams and reset all of the streams associated with the session.

 To terminate a session with a detailed error message, an application MAY send an HTTP capsule {{HTTP-DATAGRAM}} of type CLOSE_WEBTRANSPORT_SESSION (0x2843).